ChenglongWang/GAME-Net/README.md

     Check that you have created the new environment by typing `conda env list`: A list with all your environments appears, together with the newly created `GNN`.
 Activate it with `conda activate GNN` (you will see the name of the current active environment within parentheses on the left of the terminal prompt).

-3. Install [PyRDTP](https://gitlab.com/iciq-tcc/nlopez-group/pyrdtp), an in-house package for manipulating chemical structures, and [Ray](https://docs.ray.io/en/latest/index.html), a tool for hyperparameter optimization.
-Since they are not available in the conda-forge channel, use pip to install them:
+3. Install [PyRDTP](https://gitlab.com/iciq-tcc/nlopez-group/pyrdtp), an in-house package for manipulating chemical structures, and [Ray](https://docs.ray.io/en/latest/index.html), a tool for performing hyperparameter optimization studies.
+Since they are not available in the conda channels, use pip to install them:

     `pip install pyrdtp ray`